openownership/data-standard/README.md

 ## Governance

-BODS has been created by [Open Ownership](https://www.openownership.org) in partnership with [Open Data Services](https://opendataservices.coop/), and is provided under an open license for re-use.
+BODS has been developed by [Open Ownership](https://www.openownership.org) in partnership with [Open Data Services](https://opendataservices.coop/), and is provided under an open license for re-use.

 An [open data standard working group](https://standard.openownership.org/en/latest/about/governance.html) of data experts, beneficial ownership specialists and other interested parties also provides advice and helps guide the development of BODS.